 Yearly family income must be less than the amount set by Congress to qualify for the Veterans Pension benefit.
 Payments are made to bring the Veteran’s total income, including other retirement or Social Security income, to a level set by Congress.
 Unreimbursed medical expenses may reduce countable income for VA purposes.

-If, on Aug.
-1, 2009, the Service member or Veteran is eligible for the Montgomery GI Bill; the Montgomery GI Bill- Selected Reserve; or the Reserve Educational Assistance Program, and qualifies for the Post-9/11 GI Bill, an irrevocable election must be made to receive benefits under the Post-9/11 GI Bill.
+If a service members or Veteran is eligible for the Montgomery GI Bill; the Montgomery GI Bill- Selected Reserve; or the Reserve Educational Assistance Program, and qualifies for the Post-9/11 GI Bill, an irrevocable election must be made to receive benefits under the Post-9/11 GI Bill.
 In most instances, once the election to receive benefits under the Post-9/11 GI Bill is made, the individual will no longer be eligible to receive benefits under the relinquished program.

 Service Requirements After 9/10/01, an individual must serve an aggregate of: